The best time for safari in South Africa

 In general, the southern hemisphere summer of November to March is the wettest season, while the winter months between April and October are dry and mild.
 However, this is reversed in the southwest of the country around Cape Town, where the rain falls in the middle of winter.

-Rainfall also varies dramatically from east to west; in parts of the Northern Cape, annual rainfall is less than 200mm, while Limpopo and Mpumalanga in the northeast often receive around five times that amount.
+Rainfall also varies dramatically from east to west; in parts of the Northern Cape and into the southern Kalahari, annual rainfall is less than 200mm, while Limpopo and Mpumalanga in the northeast often receive around five times that amount.

 The east and west sides of the country are at the mercy of the Indian and Atlantic Oceans respectively.
-Visit the Cape of Good Hope, where the warm Agulhas current meets the cold Benguela current, meaning the water temperature can be four degrees cooler on the west side of the Cape compared to the east.
+At the Cape of Good Hope, the warm Agulhas current of the Indian Ocean meets the cold Benguela current of the Atlantic, meaning the water temperature can be four degrees cooler on the west side of the Cape compared to the east.

 Elephant herd in Kruger National Park

-January is hot and dry on the Cape, and this coupled with South African school holidays makes the region very popular at this time of year.
+January is hot and dry on the Cape, and this coupled with South African school holidays makes the region very popular at this time of year; school holidays periods ripple out across the country throughout the year, creating mini high seasons, so always check when they fall.
 The Garden Route is stunning at the beginning of the year, with the dry weather drawing animals to come and drink at water holes.
 Baby penguins are born on Boulders Beach on the Cape in January and February.

-As the southern hemisphere winter takes hold the Cape can become cool and drizzly, so instead make for the north and east where the temperatures are warmer and conditions drier, with July a great time to spot the Big Five in national parks.
+As the southern hemisphere winter takes hold the Cape can become cool and drizzly, so instead make for the north and east where temperatures are warmer and conditions drier, with July a great time to spot the major animals in national parks.
 If you do stay south, June is migration season for southern right whales along the Cape’s southern coast.

 August brings spring to South Africa and gorgeous wildflowers bloom on the west coast until the early summer.